jackjliew/ai-openscale/wos-monitor-overview.md

 ### Provide model details
 {: #mo-work-model-dets}

 Provide information about your model so that {{site.data.keyword.aios_short}} can access the database and understand how the model is set up.
+For example, if you are using the **German Credit Risk model** for the interactive tutorial, many of the following fields are completed automatically for you.

 Specifically to configure monitors, you must perform the following tasks:

 1. Specify the location of the training data.
 You do this by entering the location, hostname or IP address, the database name, and the authentication information.
 2. Within the database, you must select the training table by selecting the schema and table.
-3. Select the label column from the training table.
+3. Select the label column from the training table, for example, for the tutorial, click the **Risk** tile.
 4. Select the features that were used to train the AI deployment.
 5. Select the text and categorical features.
-6. Select the deployment prediction column.
+6. Select the deployment prediction column, for example, for the tutorial, click the **predictedLabel** tile.
 7. Finally, you can review your model details before you save it.

-The following sections give some specific information that you encounter depending on the type of model, either [Numeric/categorical data](/docs/services/ai-openscale-icp?topic=ai-openscale-icp-mo-config#mo-datan) or [Images and Unstructured text](/docs/services/ai-openscale-icp?topic=ai-openscale-icp-mo-config#mo-datai).
+The following sections give some specific information that you encounter depending on the type of model, either [Numeric/categorical data](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-datan) or [Images and Unstructured text](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-datai).

 ### Numeric/categorical data